Welcome to the new KidsHealth website! See what is new.

 Being away from school for a long time, lack of exercise and being isolated from friends can have a negative impact on your child’s wellbeing.
 It’s important to gradually incorporate these back into your child’s life as they recover.
 Aim for gradual gains, remain positive about their recovery and always seek help if you're not sure what to do.

-See a GP if your child has ongoing pain
+See a health professional if your child has ongoing pain

 If your child is miserable with pain, you can give them paracetamol to make them more comfortable.
 You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.
-If the pain continues, see your child's GP.
+If the pain continues, see a health professional.
 Never give your child aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness.

 If your child has ongoing symptoms you can usually care for them at home.
 Your child should slowly improve.